Acts 17:16–34 . . .

 - Q. 1 How does Paul use the cultures and ideas of the Epicureans and Stoics to help them see their weaknesses in relating to God?

 - Q. 2 How does this response to Paul in Athens compare with the responses in Berea (17:12) and Thessalonica (17:4)?

 New International Version (NIV) [View it in a different version by clicking here; also listen to chapter 17.]

-† Watch this "Visual Bible" video clip: Acts 16:34–18:11, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this video clip of Acts 16:34–18:11, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 16While Paul was waiting for them in Athens, he was greatly distressed to see that the city was full of idols.
 17So he reasoned in the synagogue with both Jews and God-fearing Greeks, as well as in the marketplace day by day with those who happened to be there.
 18A group of Epicurean and Stoic philosophers began to debate with him.
 Some of them asked, “What is this babbler trying to say?”
 Others remarked, “He seems to be advocating foreign gods.”
 They said this because Paul was preaching the good news about Jesus and the resurrection.
 19Then they took him and brought him to a meeting of the Areopagus, where they said to him, “May we know what this new teaching is that you are presenting?
 20You are bringing some strange ideas to our ears, and we would like to know what they mean.”
 21(All the Athenians and the foreigners who lived there spent their time doing nothing but talking about and listening to the latest ideas.)